MuhammadHadiofficial/MuhammadHadiofficial/README.md

 ## 👨🏻‍💻 About Me

-🎓 &nbsp; Computer Science graduate from IndianaTech with a strong foundation in software engineering and machine learning.
+🎓 &nbsp; Computer Science graduate from IndianaTech with a strong foundation in software engineering practces for machine learning.

-💼 &nbsp; Professional Experience:
-- Full-stack developer with proven track record in startup environments
-- Top-rated Upwork freelancer specializing in ML/DL solutions
-- Led 50+ technical workshops on programming and systems design
-- Delivered multiple production-ready applications using modern tech stacks

-🔬 &nbsp; Technical Focus:
+🔬 &nbsp; Technical Focus 2025:
 - Machine Learning & Deep Learning systems at scale
 - Distributed systems and cloud architecture
-- Full-stack web development with modern frameworks
-- Systems design and optimization
+- Fine-tuning vllms for Saas offerings for vision, audio and medical reasoning

 🚀 &nbsp; Current Projects:
 - Building scalable AI Agentic chat collobaration features at [Sociail](https://sociail.com)